• NewJerseyAlmanac.com: Gateway to New Jersey Information

 New Jersey-focused web sites and print publications regularly review dining choices and compile rankings based on critics or consumer surveys.
 A selection of these include:

-• NJ.com, the central web published by Advance Media, a subsidiary of the Newhouse publishing group for its respective print and electronic publications including the Star-Ledger (northern and central counties), the Trenton Times, the Jersey Journal (Hudson), South Jersey Times (Gloucester/Cumberland), Hunterdon County Democrat, InJersey magazine and its other units.
-Coverage by food writer Peter Genovese includes extensive reporting at all price levels from fine dining to food trucks and diners, as well as "Munchmobile" reports of trips to sample dishes, restaurants
+• NJ.com, the central web published by Advance Media, a subsidiary of the Newhouse publishing group for its respective publications including the Star-Ledger (northern and central counties), the Trenton Times, the Jersey Journal (Hudson), South Jersey Times (Gloucester/Cumberland), Hunterdon County Democrat, InJersey magazine and its other units.
+Coverage by food writer Peter Genovese includes extensive reporting at all price levels from fine dining to food trucks and diners

-• Gannett Co. subscription-based NorthJersey.com, and print newspapers The Record and Herald News (Bergen/Passaic/Sussex/Warren); (Asbury Park Press (Monmouth/Ocean/Middlesex), Courier News (Somerset); Courier-Post (Camden/Burlington), The Daily Journal (Cumberland); Daily Record (Morris/Somerset), Home News Tribune (Middlesex/Somerset)
+• Gannett Co. subscription-based NorthJersey.com, and print newspapers The Record and New Jersey Herald (Bergen/Passaic/Sussex/Warren); (Asbury Park Press (Monmouth/Ocean/Middlesex), Courier News (Somerset); Courier-Post (Camden/Burlington), The Daily Journal (Cumberland); Daily Record (Morris/Somerset), Home News Tribune (Middlesex/Somerset)

 • The Press of Atlantic City (subscription based Atlantic/Cape May)